Ethnic minorities in China: Distinguishing nationalities in the PRC

 The actual census taking of who was and was not a minority further eroded the neat differentiating lines the social scientists had drawn up.
 Individual ethnic status was often awarded based on family tree histories.
 If one had a father (or mother, for ethnic groups that were considered matrilineal) that had a surname considered to belong to a particular ethnic group, then one was awarded the coveted minority status.
 This had the result that villages that had previously thought of themselves as homogenous and essentially Han were now divided between those with ethnic identity and those without.

 The team of social scientists that assembled the list of all the ethnic groups also described what they considered to be the key differentiating attributes between each group, including culture, custom, and language.
 The center then used this list of attributes to select representatives of each group to perform on television and radio in an attempt to reinforce the government's narrative of China as a multi-ethnic state and to prevent the culture of the minority ethnic groups from assimilating by the Han and the rest of the world.
-However, with the development of modern technology, these attempts brought little effect.
-In fact, many of those labeled as specific minorities bore no relationship to the music, clothing, and other practices presented with images and representations of "their people" in the media.

 Under this process, 39 ethnic groups were recognized by the first national census in 1954.
 This further increased to 54 by the second national census in 1964, with the Lhoba group added in 1965.
 The last change was the addition of the Jino people in 1979, bringing the number of recognized ethnic groups to the current 56.